Skip to main content

 Presentation Package

-The Presentation package manages the app's user interface (UI) and contains three sub-packages:
+The Presentation package manages the app's user interface (UI) and contains four sub-packages:

 Components

-Contains reusable UI elements like the bottom navigation bar, toolbar, loading indicators, and dialogs to maintain consistent design across the app.
+Contains reusable UI elements like the toolbar, loading indicators, and dialogs to maintain consistent design across the app.

 Theme